 Final Thoughts

 Firewalls still matter — but they are not phishing protection.
-SMEs that understand this early avoid false confidence and build defenses that actually hold up during real incidents.
+SMEs that understand this early avoid false confidence and build layered defences that actually hold up during real incidents.
+Start with email security and MFA before adding anything else.